gouthambs/Flask-Blogging/docs/index.rst

 the views.
 The keys that are currently supported include:

 =================== ===================================================
-SITE_NAME           The name of the blog to be used as the brand name
+SITENAME            The name of the blog to be used as the brand name
                     (default "Flask-Blogging")
+SITEURL             The url of the site.
 RENDER_TEXT         Boolean value to specify if the raw text should be
                     rendered or not. (default ``True``) DISQUS_SITENAME     Disqus sitename for comments (default ``None``)